Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/weekly-technical-questions.md

 ### Week Four: September 21, 2020 to September 25, 2020

-- How can I follow industry best practices for implementing syntactically valid cascading style sheets (CSS) files that correctly use selectors, properties, and media queries to modify the display of text-based and image content?
+- How can I follow industry best practices for implementing syntactically valid cascading style sheet (CSS) files that correctly use selectors, properties, and media queries to modify the display of text-based and image content?

 **Reading Assignments**